masc-ucsc/docs/docs/pyrope/04-variables.md

 b = a               // OK, o precision lost c::[wrap] = a       // OK, same as c = a#[0..<5] (Since 100 is 0b1100100, c==4)
-c = a               // compile error, 100 overflows the maximum value of 'c' w = a               // OK, 'w' has a wrap set at declaration
+c = a               // error: 100 overflows the maximum value of 'c' w = a               // OK, 'w' has a wrap set at declaration

 c::[saturate] = a   // OK, c == 31
 c = 31
-d = c + 1           // compile error, '32' overflows the maximum value of 'd'
+d = c + 1           // error: '32' overflows the maximum value of 'd'

 d::[wrap] = c + 1   // OK d == 0
 d::[saturate] = c+1 // OK, d==31
 d::[saturate] = c+1 // OK, d==31

-x::[saturate] boolean = c // compile error, saturate only allowed in integers
+x::[saturate] boolean = c // error: saturate only allowed in integers
 ```

 ### comptime modifier